Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/secure-code/OWASP-Top-10-review.md

 -	Enforce record ownership through access control rather than accepting that the user can create, read, update, or delete any record.

 #### A02:2021 – Cryptographic Failures
 Cryptographic Failures or complete lack of crypto refers to sensitive data being exposed/released to people with no need/authorisation to view/edit/manipulate the data.
-Type of data that should always be encrypted during transit include finicial details, passwords and PII.
+Type of data that should always be encrypted during transit include financial details, passwords and PII.
 A lot of this data is required to be kept secure under the Australian Privacy Principles.

 ##### Example of Cryptographic Failures
 -	Using unsecure protocols such as HTTP, SMTP and FTP to transmit sensitive data